GTrialonis/Text-based-Language-Learning/README.md

 # Text-based-Language-Learning
-This code adapts a text editor to a new code for text-based language learning and testing.
+This code adapts a text editor by "DiogoTheCoder" (Youtube name) for Text-based Language Learning and Testing.